Fuse (club): Recognition

 Fuse was on DJ Magazine's list of the 100 best clubs in the world between 2008 and 2014, placing highest in 2010 at position 21.
 That year, the magazine said: "As explosive as its name suggests, Fuse has been Belgium's number one techno outpost since it opened way back in 1994 - an era when Belgian techno label R&S was revered as one of the globe's most influential and innovative record labels."

 2023 temporary closure

-On 12 January 2023 Fuse decided to close its doors after the Brussels Environment Public Service ordered them to reduce the noise level to 95dB and to close at 2 a.m., following complaints from a neighbour.
-Fuse appealed against the decision, which was accepted, and the club was able to open again without restrictions.
+On 12 January 2023, Fuse decided to close its doors after the Brussels Environment Public Service ordered them to reduce the noise level to 95dB and to close at 2 a.m., following complaints from a neighbor.
+Fuse appealed the decision, which was accepted, and the club could open again without restrictions.